 What is thehypenewz[.]com?

-Thehypenewz[.]com is used to promote dubious websites and to deceive its visitors into giving it a permission to display notifications.
-Users do not visit websites like thehypenewz[.]com, at least not intentionally.
-Typically, users end up on pages of this type when they click deceptive ads, through other untrustworthy pages that they visit, or when there is some potentially unwanted application (PUA) installed on their browsers.
-There are many web pages like thehypenewz[.]com, a couple of examples are lcutterlyba[.]top, goodmode[.]biz, and zvideo-live[.]com.
+thehypenewz[.]com is used to promote other dubious websites and deceive visitors into giving it permission to display notifications.
+Users do not often visit websites such as thehypenewz[.]com intentionally - typically, they arrive at them when they click deceptive ads, through other untrusted pages that they visit, or when potentially unwanted applications (PUAs) are installed on their browsers.

-Once visited, thehypenewz[.]com loads a message encouraging visitors to click the "Allow" button to continue watching some video.
-It is worthwhile to mention that other pages like thehypenewz[.]com use clickbait techniques to trick visitors into allowing them to show notifications, for example, they claim that by clicking the "Allow" button, visitors will prove that they are not robots.
-Neither thehypenewz[.]com or other shady websites should be allowed to show notifications.
-In most cases, their notifications promote dubious pages, contain deceptive ads, and so on.
-It is important to mention that thehypenewz[.]com can open untrustworthy pages (a couple of them at once).
-Usually, pages like thehypenewz[.]com open download pages for browser hijackers, adware, or other PUAs, various scam pages, etc. Whether thehypenewz[.]com loads dubious content or opens other unreliable pages depends on the geolocation of its visitors.
+Once visited, thehypenewz[.]com loads a message encouraging visitors to click the "Allow" button to continue watching a video.
+Note that other pages such as thehypenewz[.]com use 'clickbait' techniques to trick visitors into allowing them to show notifications.
+For example, they claim that, by clicking the "Allow" button, visitors will prove that they are not robots.
+Neither thehypenewz[.]com nor other dubious websites should be allowed to show notifications, since these can promote dubious pages, contain deceptive ads, and so on.
+Note that thehypenewz[.]com can open a number of untrusted pages at once.

 |Name||Ads by thehypenewz.com|

 |Threat Type||Push notifications ads, Unwanted ads, Pop-up ads|